 Imagine that you need a car to get to work each day and to drop the kids off at school.
 So, you’ve made the decision to buy a car because you NEED it.

 But the brand, the make, and the model that you choose will be based on your WANTS.
 If it was a simple as getting from A to B, then everyone would be driving low-cost cars that did the job.

 But purchasing decisions are not made like that!

 Normally the decision has been made to make a purchase to fulfil a need.
-Your job as a sales person is to cater for their wants and this is where the majority of your focus should be.
+Your job as a salesperson is to cater for their wants and this is where most of your focus should be.

 Well, it all comes down to the quality of your questioning and listening skills.